Facts About Teacup Dog Breeds Prospective Buyers Should Know

 The terms "imperial" or "tiny teacup" should be regarded as what they really are....
 A MYTH often used by unethical breeders to create a market for dogs that do not conform to the breed standard.— American Shih Tzu Club

-The Ugly Truth About Teacup Dog Breeds
+The Ugly Truth About These Breeds

-Behind the creation of a teacup, there is often a breeder who is purposely raising runts of the litter.
+Behind the creation of these breeds, there is often a breeder who is purposely raising runts of the litter.
 Runts of the litter are basically smaller than average dogs who are weaker and often struggling to survive.
 While a reputable breeder who occasionally stumbles on these specimens may sell these runts with a strict spay and neuter contract, so that these specimens are not allowed to reproduce, an unethical breeder may instead purposely breed their runt with another runt (often closely related by inbreeding) in hopes of producing whole litters or smaller than average dogs.

 On top of that, there are chances that some unethical breeders may also purposely stunt the growth of their puppies by not providing them the needed nourishment these puppies need.